 - CEGE team have visited Stanford University to attend and present papers on Utilization of Abandoned Coal Mines as a Low Enthalpy Geothermal Resource and Subsequent Energy Exploitation and Space Heating and Cooling Application Based on Low Enthalpy Geothermal Reservoirs with a Focus on Indian Subcontinent at 42nd Stanford Geothermal Workshop, 2017.

 - Mr. Manan Shah started his Ph.D.
 Research in the area of Geothermal Energy Exploration & Exploitation: A Case Study from Gujarat, INDIA.

 - Ms. Kriti Yadav has started her Ph.D Research on Exploration of Geothermal hot spots in Gujarat, India.

-- M.Tech Students (Mr. Ranju Chinnan, Mr. Rahul Manohar) from SPT have completed their projects on Geothermal Exploration Techniques with special reference to Seismic Survey, Geothermal Energy Harnessing etc.
+- M.Tech Students: Mr. Ranju Chinnan and Mr. Rahul Manohar from SPT have completed their projects in 2016 on Geothermal Exploration Techniques with special reference to Seismic Survey, Geothermal Energy Harnessing etc.

 - A group of B.Tech Students have completed a research project on Utilisation of Ground Source Heat Pumps in Low Enthalpy Geothermal Reservoirs.